rpq/django_deploys/README.md

 ### django_deploys

-Fabric script that deploys django applications (manages gunicorn) on linux machines with timestamp directories for releases and shared directories for virtualenvs, logs, gunicorn pids, and settings.
+Fabric script that deploys git repository based django applications on Linux machines with timestamp directories for releases and shared directories for virtualenvs, logs, gunicorn pids, and settings.

 Inspired by ruby's capistrano.